EricZinda/Perplexity/docs/mrscon/devhowto0010MRS.md

 ...
 ~~~

-... and the `HCONS` section lists the constraints on putting the predications together to create a well-formed tree which represents a single meaning:
+... and the `HCONS` section lists the constraints on putting the predications together to create a scope-resolved mrs which represents a single meaning:

 ~~~
 ...